michael-collins/DART204/lesson-1-introduction-to-animation/storyboard.md

 - **how to create a story (make it personal, engage people, be honest, plan ahead, don't self-criticize/let your ideas evolve and change, don't be afraid of starting over)**

 So how do you write a meaningful story?
-There is no short answer to that, but a good start is to think about your own experiences in life and important memories you have.
+There is no short answer to that, but a good start is to think about **your own experiences in life and important memories you have**.
 Some memories may be sad, or you might remember something that taught you an important lesson.
 If you remember it vividly, this might be a good start for a story.
+Don't confuse this with the idea that every story you write is specifically about you.
+What you want to focus on is the feeling you get, the emotion you feel when you remember something, and **how you translate that feeling into a story**.
+Also very important is how you transfer that emotion to other people.
+Make sure your story is **relatable**, and that other people understand what you are trying to convey.

 ### Pre-production